 - The RSU mascot, the Hillcat, is a fictitious blue and crimson animal.
 A cousin of the bobcat, the Hillcat serves as a source of school pride and spirit and identify the university's academic, alumni, and athletic programs.

-- RSU is a member of National Collegiate Athletic Association (NCAA), one of the nation's largest athletic associations representing more than 300 colleges and universities.
+- RSU is a candidate for membership in the National Collegiate Athletic Association (NCAA), one of the nation's largest athletic associations representing more than 300 colleges and universities.
 RSU has implemented athletic programs in baseball, softball, golf, men's and women's basketball, soccer, cross country, and women's track.

 - The RSU Honors Program provides an atmosphere where scholars can challenge themselves academically to maximize their college experience through specialized courses, student/faculty joint research projects, and a strong emphasis on service learning in the community.
 RSU has established the President's Leadership Class (PLC), a four-year scholarship program designed to foster personal and professional development for RSU students who have demonstrated leadership abilities.